splunk/public-o11y-docs/references/glossary.rst

    analytics
       Analytics are the mathematical functions that can be applied to a collection of data points.
 For a full list of analytics that can be applied in Splunk Infrastructure Monitoring, see the :ref:`analytics-ref`.

+   automatic discovery
+      Automatic discovery identifies the applications running in your environment and sends telemetry data from those applications to Splunk Application Performance Monitoring (APM).
+Automatic discovery is a feature of the Splunk distribution of the OpenTelemetry Collector and supports applications written in Java, Node.JS, and .NET.
+For more information, see :Ref:`discovery_mode`.

+   automatic instrumentation
+      Automatic instrumentation enables the collection of telemetry data without requiring the end user to modify application code.
+Automatic instrumentation is available for applications written in Java, Node.js, .NET, Go, Python, Ruby, and PHP and automatically collects telemetry data for code written using supported libraries in each language.
+For more information, see :ref:`get-started-application`.

 C
 ==